 Each year, the Assistant Vice President for Clery Compliance reviews each UVA location to determine if it meets the criteria to be considered a separate campus.
-For the 2020 calendar year, it was determined that in addition to main Grounds, UVA separate campus locations included Darden Sands Family Grounds, Mountain Lake Biological Station, and the UVA Richmond Center.
+For the 2022 calendar year, it was determined that in addition to main Grounds, UVA separate campus locations included Darden Sands Family Grounds, Mountain Lake Biological Station, UVA-Inova Fairfax Medical Campus, UVA Richmond Center, and the Morven Summer Institute and Sustainability Lab.
+In calendar years 2022, 2021 & 2020, the UVA Northern Virginia and UVA Architecture-Venice sites did not operate and were not considered separate campus locations.
+Therefore all of these sites are no longer included in this report.

-New to the 2021 AFSSR, the UVA School of Medicine - Inova Campus is also included in this report as a separate campus.
-In calendar year 2020, the UVA Northern Virginia site and UVA Architecture-Venice sites ceased operations and were not considered separate campus locations.
-The UVA Newport News Center is no longer assessed as a separate campus location, but was for the calendar year 2018 and is included with the report's crime statistics section.